Suprcheese/Red-Alerts/Readme.txt

-Red Alerts 1.0.5
+Red Alerts 1.1.0
 ================

-Version 1.0.5 was released May 25, 2016, was tested using Factorio v0.12.33, and was authored by Supercheese, with contributions from daydev.
+Version 1.1.0 was released July 3, 2016, was tested using Factorio v0.13.3, and was authored by Supercheese, with contributions from daydev.

 Do you wish there was a separate notification for when a structure is destroyed, rather than just using the same sound as when a structure is merely damaged?
 Then this mod is for you!
 After researching the "Automated Alert Systems" technology (a relatively cheap early-game tech) you will begin to hear automated voiced alerts for certain events: